jhudsl/tidyversecourse/docs/05-prediction.md

 ## Computational engine: lm
 ```

-Now we will use the `workflows` package allows us to keep track of both our pre-processing steps and our model specification.
+Now we will use the `workflows` package allows us to keep track of both our preprocessing steps and our model specification.
 It also allows us to implement fancier optimizations in an automated way.

 If you recall `novel_rec` is the recipe we previously created with the `recipes` package and `lm_PM_model` was created when we specified our model with the `parsnip` package.
 Here, we combine everything together into a `workflow()`.